kmigula/kmigula.github.io/README.md

-# kmigula.github.io
+Hello,

-A portfolio of my progress in web development.
+This will be a portfolio of my progress in learning web development skills.
+I appreciate all tips, tricks, and constructive criticisms that will help me learn and improve along my journey.

+Thank you!